ActuatorDigital/Sketch/README.md

 2. The sketch class must have the `[SketchFixture]` attribute.

 ### Adding Descriptions
-It is recommeneded that when creating a new sketch, you use the `[SketchDescription]` attribute on the class.
+It is recommended that when creating a new sketch, you use the `[SketchDescription]` attribute on the class.
 Doing so provides developers more information about what the sketch is expected to demonstrate, and the text appears along with the test in in the sketch runner.

 ### Dependencies
 The Sketch runner is coupled with [AIR.Flume](https://github.com/AnImaginedReality/Flume), which can provide sketches with dependency injection.
 If your sketch has a Dependency, add the `[SketchDependsOn(Type serviceType, Type serviceImplementation)]` attribute.
-By adding this attribute along with the given dependency type and implementation type, AIR.Sketch will create the necissary dependencies for your sketch to run.
+By adding this attribute along with the given dependency type and implementation type, AIR.Sketch will create the necessary dependencies for your sketch to run.
 Note that dependencies don't have to be a sketch's direct dependency.
 A dependency will be injected for **any** object instantiated in the sketch.

 ## Sketch Runner
 The sketch runner window can be found in the Unity Editor Window dropdown beside the test runner.
 To open the sketch runner, in the unity editor, navigate to: